 What do you enjoy most about the Digital Marketing industry?

-Digital Marketing brings together storytelling, design, sociology, behavioural science, technology, and so many other fields I find fascinating.
+Digital Marketing brings together storytelling, design, sociology, behavioral science, technology, and so many other fields I find fascinating.
 It’s an industry that allows you to practice your craft from anywhere in the world, and reach exactly the right people when you need to.

 Why did you decide to get involved with teaching and how do you continue to keep things fresh?